Adobe Experience Manager (AEM) content fragments are created and managed as page-independent assets.

 Unless the two paragraph structures conflict; in such a case, the in-between content is not displayed (although it is still present internally).

-If you have associated content with the content fragment these assets will be available from the side panel (after you place your fragment on the content page).
+If you have associated content with the content fragment, these assets are available from the side panel (after you place your fragment on the content page).
 Associated content is effectively a special source of content for of in-between content.

-There are various methods of adding visual assets (e.g. images) to the fragment and/or page.
+There are various methods of adding visual assets (for example, images) to the fragment and/or page.

-If you have multiple content fragments on the one page, the Associated Content tab will show assets appropriate to all fragments.
+If you have multiple content fragments on the one page, the Associated Content tab shows assets appropriate to all fragments.

-From here you can drag the assets to the required location (either to an existing component or to the required position where the appropriate component will be created):
+From here you can drag the assets to the required location (either to an existing component or to the required position where the appropriate component is created):

-If assets (e.g. images) have been inserted into the fragment itself, then the options for editing these assets in the page editor is limited.
+If assets (for example, images) have been inserted into the fragment itself, then the options for editing these assets in the page editor is limited.

 For example, for an image you can